earth-chris/elapid/docs/examples/geo.md

 Uniformly random train/test splits are generally discouraged in spatial modeling because of the strong spatial structure inherent in many datasets.
 The non-independence of these data is referred to as spatial autocorrelation.
 Using distance- or density-based sample weights is one way to mitigate these effects.
 Another is to split the data into geographically distinct train/test regions to try and prioritize model generalization.

+### Checkerboard splits

-One method is to use a "checkerbox" system for creating train/test splits.
-Points are intersected along a regular grid, and every other grid is used to split the data into train/test sets.
+With a "checkerbox" train/test split, points are intersected along a regular grid, and every other grid is used to split the data into train/test sets.

 ```python
 train, test = ela.checkerboard_split(point_stack, grid_size=1000)